colyseus/docs/docs/demo/mmo/index.md

 ## Demo Overview
 This demo was designed to show how a user could potentially design and implement an MMO style game using Colyseus.
-It highlights the following features
+It highlights the following features:
 ### Dynamic Rooms
 MMORooms are created and disposed as needed.
 When a player enters a grid space, we join a room where it's `progress` value is set to the grid values, as seen in `arena.config.ts`:
 ```javascript
 gameServer.define('lobby_room', MMORoom).filterBy(["progress"]); // Filter room by "progress" (which grid we're wanting to join EX: -1x2)
 ```
-As player's move throughout the world, they join/leave rooms based off of their position in the world grid.
-A message is sent from the client to the server stating that the player is trying to update their progress, which we catch in `MMORoom.ts`:
+As players move throughout the world, they join/leave rooms based off of their position in the world grid.
+A message is sent from the client to the server stating that the player is trying to update their progress, which we then catch in `MMORoom.ts`:
 ```javascript
 this.onMessage("transitionArea", (client: Client, transitionData: Vector[]) => {
 if (transitionData == null || transitionData.length < 2) {